Randomness Extraction in AC0 and with Small Locality: Introduction

 We therefore modify the IW-generator by removing the first step of hardness amplification, and start with the second step of hardness amplification with the source $X$ as the truth table of the initial Boolean function.
 Thus the initial function $f$ can be computed by using the $\log n$ input bits to select a bit from $X$, which can be done in $\AC^0$.
 Therefore the final Boolean function $f'$ can be computed in $\AC^0$.
 The last step of the construction, which applies the NW-generator, is just computing $f'$ on several blocks of size $O(\log n)$, which certainly is in $\AC^0$.
 This gives our basic extractor in $\AC^0$.

 The analysis is again similar to Trevisan's argument \cite{Trevisan01}.
-However, since we have removed the first step of hardness amplification, now for any $x \in \supp(X)$ that makes the output of the extractor to fail a certain statistical test $T$, we cannot obtain a small circuit that \emph{exactly comptues} $x$.
+However, since we have removed the first step of hardness amplification, now for any $x \in \supp(X)$ that makes the output of the extractor to fail a certain statistical test $T$, we cannot obtain a small circuit that \emph{exactly computes} $x$.
 On the other hand, we can obtain a small circuit that can \emph{approximate} $x$ well, i.e., can compute $x$ correctly on $1-\gamma$ fraction of inputs for some $\gamma=1/\poly(\log n)$.
 We then argue that the total number of strings within relative distance $\gamma$ to the outputs of the circuit is bounded, and therefore combining the total number of possible circuits we can again get a bound on the number of such bad elements in $\supp(X)$.
 A careful analysis shows that our extractor works for any min-entropy $k \geq n/\poly(\log n)$.
 However, to keep the circuit size small we have to set the output length to be small enough, i.e., $n^{\alpha}$ and set the error to be large enough, i.e., $n^{-\beta}$.
-Note that in each hardness amplification step the output of $f'$ only depends on $O(\log n)$ outputs from $f$, thus our extractor also enjoys the property of small locality, i.e., $\poly(\log n)$ since the construction only has a constant number of hardness amplification steps.